urban-resilience-lab/deepcovidnet/README.md

-# DeepCOVIDNet: A Deep Learning Modelfor Predictive Surveillance of COVID-19Using Heterogeneous Features andTheir Interactions
+# DeepCOVIDNet: A Deep Learning Model for Predictive Surveillance of COVID-19 Using Heterogeneous Features and Their Interactions

 ### Instructions to run